 Discover the Beauty and Inspiration of Nature

-A unique partnership among the Hollidaysburg Area Women’s Club, Blair County Garden Club, Borough of Hollidaysburg, The Skills Foundation and community volunteers.
+A unique partnership among the Hollidaysburg Area Women’s Club, Blair Garden Club, Borough of Hollidaysburg, The Skills Foundation and community volunteers.

 Miss.
 Courtney Claton